-Many factors are involved when a business considers whether it would be best to rent intermediate bulk containers (IBCs), or to purchase the needed stainless steel IBCs.
-Different business scenarios present different potentials, and the rent vs. buy decision can depend much on the position of the company's financial goals, and on the stability of the company's production or manufacturing volume.
+Different business scenarios present different potentials.
+The rent vs. buy decision can depend on various factors, from the position of the company's financial goals to the stability of the company's production or manufacturing volume.

-Both renting and buying have their pros and cons.
-The following list of questions are helpful in offering foresight when determining which path may be best for your industrial or manufacturing needs:
+Renting and buying both have their pros and cons.
+Here is a common checklist to help determine which may be best for your industrial or manufacturing needs: